mlswg/mls-protocol/draft-ietf-mls-protocol.md

 This extension lists the extensions, proposals, and credential types that must be supported by all members of the group.
 The "default" proposal and extension types defined in this document are assumed to be implemented by all clients, and need not be listed in RequiredCapabilities in order to be safely used.
+Note that this is not true for credential types.

 For new members, support for required capabilities is enforced by existing members during the application of Add commits.
 Existing members should of course be in compliance already.
-In order to ensure this continues to be the case even as the group's extensions can be updated, a GroupContextExtensions proposal is invalid if it contains a `required_capabilities` extension that requires non-default capabilities not supported by all current members.
+In order to ensure this continues to be the case even as the group's extensions are updated, a GroupContextExtensions proposal is deemed invalid if it contains a `required_capabilities` extension that requires non-default capabilities not supported by all current members.

 ## Reinitialization